webix-hub/docs/data/api/_message.md

 ###Hiding a message

-Message boxes can hidden using API:
+Message boxes can be hidden using API:

 ~~~js
 var message = webix.message("Hi!");